How To Choose The Best Face Mask

 Viruses don’t just bounce off of masks.
 They get trapped inside them.
 That’s why you must be super careful when handling masks.
 Excessive touching or bending can weaken filters.
 Condensation from prolonged use likewise degrades effectiveness.
 When wearing masks, there is no need for face makeup—especially lipstick.
 It quickly transfers to masks, making them dirtier than necessary.
 Throw out any masks that no longer cover your nose and mouth, have stretched out or damaged straps, cannot stay on your face or have holes or tears in the fabric.

-One of the most self-defeating actions a PPE wearer can perform is to touch a potentially contaminated mask and then rub eyes, eat candy, gum, or snack on food picked up from a drive-thru.
+One of the most self-defeating actions a PPE wearer can perform is to touch a potentially contaminated mask and then rub eyes, eat candy, gum, or snack on food.
 Unless you are wearing a mask to constrain a virus you yourself have, the exposed outer layer is the most virus-prone surface.
 Regardless of the type of mask, do not touch the surface while depending on it for protection.
 The next most contaminated area is an optional removable filter.
-Always wash hands after touching any part of PPE.
+Always wash hands before and after touching any part of PPE.

 Preferably while wearing disposable nitrile or latex gloves, remove by ear straps before discarding disposable masks or washing multi-use ones with soapy water.
 Do not contaminate sterile garments or surfaces.
 Discard gloves and optional filter.
 Then thoroughly wash face and hands immediately.